Aeroflot Flight 418: Passengers and crew

 The 36 passengers included 32 Angolans, (Note: On 16 June 1976, Reuters reported that were 36 Angolans and 13 Russians onboard while on 1 June 2020, Russian Planet reported that there were 31 Angolan passengers.)
 20 of whom were wounded soldiers going to the Soviet Union for treatment and the rest were mostly students, one Hungarian and three Soviets.

-There were 10 crew members onboard the flight, including four Soviet flight attendants.
+There were 10 crew members on board the flight, including four Soviet flight attendants.
 The flight crew was described as "experienced" by Russian Planet.

 Description

 The aircraft was en route from Quatro de Fevereiro Airport to Malabo International Airport when it struck a mountain 750 m high at Bioko, Equatorial Guinea.
 All 42 passengers and 4 crew perished.

 Investigation

 The cause of the accident could not be determined, but the investigation commission suspected a possible failure of the MSRP-12 radar on the aircraft may have led the crew to be unaware of their position.